 - Don’t go overboard on requirements — instead, add a line that states that additional duties may be assigned.

-- Know which job boards are reaching top talent, and post your job openings there to improve ROI and your pool of qualified candidates
+- Know which job boards are reaching top talent so you can improve your ROI and pool of qualified applicants by targeting where you post your job openings

-Creating compelling job descriptions for your open home health aide positions to attract the best and brightest is a great first step to help your hiring process run smoothly.
+Creating a compelling home health aide job description to attract the best and brightest is a great first step to help your hiring process run smoothly.
 For more tips on the most popular home healthcare job descriptions, check out our eBook here.